 Some ij commands execute SQL commands specified as strings.
 Therefore, you must double any single quotation marks within such strings, as shown in the second example below.

 The cases of letters within a string are preserved.

+'''

-''' This is a string in ij And this is its value
+This is a string in ij

-'Mary''s umbrella' Mary's umbrella
+'Mary''s umbrella'

-'hello world' hello world
+'hello world'